Train in Maine to Become a CDL Truck Driver in Weeks*

 Program: CDL A Basic

-NTI offers Maine’s only Nationally Accredited CDL truck driver training (also available to New Hampshire residents).
+NTI offers Maine’s only Nationally Accredited CDL truck driver training.
 Train at one of our Maine truck driving schools in just 5 weeks* full time or 10 weekends* part time.

 NTI’s CDL truck driver training school is designed to teach students safe operation of trucks and a working knowledge of the trucking industry and its regulations.
 This real world CDL training consists of behind-the-wheel practice at our driver training yard as well as driving in all country and city environments.